mitric-lab/programming_theochem/src/psets/pset_02.md

 This formula has a very similar structure to the electron-electron repulsion energy, with the scaling factor $V_0$, the number of valence electrons
 $z_A$ and $z_B$, and the internuclear distance $r_{AB}$ which
 should be inserted in the unit of &#8491;.
-The differences are the exakt
+The differences are the exact
-$1/r$ part without extra summands in the denominator, as well as the parameters $\delta_{A/B}$ and $\epsilon_{A/B}$, which have the same functionaliy as $a_{A/B}$ and $b_{A/B}$, respectively, but are different in values.
-These parameters for H, C, N and O are listed in the table above.
+$1/r$ part without extra summands in the denominator, as well as the parameters $\delta_{A/B}$ and $\epsilon_{A/B}$, which have the same functionality as $a_{A/B}$ and $b_{A/B}$, respectively, but are different in values.
+These parameters for H, C, N, and O are listed in the table above.

 **(b) Calculate the nuclei-nuclei repulsion energy for the water molecule